mohamedashrraf/Event-Management/README.md

 ## Overview

-This is the final project of Intensive Code Camp(ICC) - Full Stack using MERN - IT Institute
+This is the graduation project of Intensive Code Camp(ICC) - Full Stack using MERN - IT Institute

 ### Features

 - Registration, which includes email verification messages
-- Authentcation with tell the user why they are not logged in
+- Authentication with tell the user why they are not logged in
+- Data validation in all levels (Frontend, Backend, Database)
 - Find all events that interest the user filtered by date
 - Chat room for all users attending the event
 - Notification system